Good Wife, Wise Mother

 During the late 1800s, women in East Asian society were expected to master domestic skills such as sewing and cooking, and to develop the moral and intellectual skills to raise strong, intelligent sons for the sake of the nation.
 Childbearing was considered a "patriotic duty", and although this philosophy declined in Japan after World War II, feminist historians have argued it existed there as recently as the 1980s.

-This traditional view of women was similarly shared in Chinese society throughout the early 1900s, and on numerous occasions was criticized by Chinese academics such as Lu Xun and Zhu Ziqing.
+This traditional view of women, as both "Wise Wife, Good Mother" and "Wise Mother, Good Wife" (賢母良妻/賢妻良母 (xián mǔ liáng qī/xián qī liáng mǔ)), was similarly shared in Chinese society throughout the early 1900s, and on numerous occasions was criticized by Chinese academics such as Lu Xun and Zhu Ziqing.
 The phrase, and its related effects and ideals, influenced and continue to influence traditional views of women in East Asian societies to the modern day.

 China

 Traditionally in Chinese feudal society, a wife must consider her husband's family more important than her own.
 This sentiment is prevalent to this day, particularly in rural areas.
 The relationship between mother-in-law and daughter-in-law and the relationship between father and son is more important than the relationship between husband and wife.
 A wife must always be submissive to her husband, and she can neither be offensive nor jealous.
 The husband has duties outside of the home and the wife has duties inside, and they do not interfere with the tasks of each other.
 To fulfill the role of "good wife, wise mother," the woman must educate her children accordingly.
-Since Chinese families puts emphasis on prosperity, a wife should also not only be fertile, she need to produce sons and educate them so that they can succeed in society.
+Since Chinese families puts emphasis on prosperity, a wife should also not only be fertile, she needs to produce sons and educate them so that they can succeed in society.

 Japan

 The phrase "good wife, wise mother" appeared in the latter part of the Meiji period in the late 19th century.
-During World War II it was taught to promote conservative, nationalistic, and militaristic state policies and to help a developing capitalistic economy.
+During World War II it was taught to promote conservative, nationalistic, and militaristic state policies and to help a developing capitalist economy.
 From the late 1890s to the end of World War II, the phrase became increasingly prevalent in mass media and higher levels of public and private girl's schools.
 During the 1890s, "good wife and wise mother" was taught only in the higher levels where elite, upper-class girls attended.
-It was introduced to elementary schools’ curriculum when the 1911 revision of the ethics textbooks came out.
+It was introduced to elementary schools' curriculum when the 1911 revision of the ethics textbooks came out.

 Women were taught to fulfill this role due to nationalism.
 The Empire wanted to prevent Western invasion.
 While Western countries were making improvements in women's social rights, such as suffrage, Japan was just beginning to confront women's movements.
 Japan tried to establish the woman's role and control new social movements through regularized education and prohibiting social and political rights.